Lecture, 2.00 ECTS

 — Donna Spencer

-Lecture (8 units in the first week of face-to-face instruction, 12 hours of moderated e-learning)
+(8 units of face-to-face instruction in the first week, 12 hours of moderated e-learning)

 Students will have several e-tivities to complete during the course, along with group exercises during the presence week(end)s.

-The e-tivities and group exercises will include information architecture reviews of existing websites.
-These reviews will inform the students' UX project.
+The e-tivities and group exercises will include information architecture reviews of existing information deliverables and public websites.

 Grades will be based on participation in group exercises and webinars, e-tivity submissions and the quality of the IA review results.